-When the Isle of Gigha was put on the market in 2001 the community debated whether to buy the island themselves.
+When the Isle of Gigha was put on the market in 2001, the community debated whether to buy the island themselves.
 The islanders were encouraged by the local MSP, George Lyon, and other bodies to take this step, which was unusual at the time and put Gigha in the vanguard of the Scottish land reform movement.
-The community voted on the proposals and a Committee was elected with seven members, supported by advisors, to take the plan forward and the Isle of Gigha Heritage Trust was established.
+The community voted on the proposals and a committee was elected with seven members, supported by advisors, to take the plan forward, and the Isle of Gigha Heritage Trust was established.

 Gigha has changed substantially since the buy-out and while the beauty of the island is as timeless as ever, the facilities and the infrastructure has steadily improved.
-New award-winning housing has been built and existing houses renovated as part of an ongoing investment programme.
+Award-winning housing has been built and existing houses renovated as part of an ongoing investment programme.
 The Trust has sold plots for private residential development, giving islanders and incomers new opportunities.
-The population decline has been reversed and there are over 160 people now living on Gigha with an increased school role promising well for the future.
+The population decline has been reversed and there are over 170 people now living on Gigha with an increased school role promising well for the future.

 To add to the established dairy farms and aquaculture on Gigha, the buy-out has also encouraged many other businesses to become established.
 More visitors and improved facilities have enabled both islanders and others settling in the community to develop their enterprises and add to the economic growth of Gigha.
-While remaining a great place to explore it has also become a good place for many to set up home and make a new life.
+While remaining a great place to explore, it has also become a good place for many to set up home and make a new life.